 and yes, I did originally paint around the TV console, but it’s all painted now!

 So, I began the process by measuring how far up the wall I wanted the moulding to stop at.
 Keep in mind bottom moulding (existing) and the top moulding.
 Then cut to size!

 Next, start moulding on each side of the wall.
-I cut tape to the size of the 3″ width.
-This way when meausring I can place tape onto wall where the moulding would be.
+I cut the tape to the size of the 3″ width.
+This way when meausring I can place tape onto the wall where the moulding would be.
 Now I wasn’t 100% exact with measurments…but that’s me!
 You can measure and be precise or like I did I made sure the end pieces were the exact distance from the next piece and then I did a give or take with the ones in between.
 You can’t even tell when finished.
 If you are doing an entire room then I would say being precise is a definite.
 Jeez guys I am a DIY blogger and I am telling you how to do things the wrong way lol.
 Just being honest!

 Using painters tape to mark out where moulding planks will go.

-Once you have placement (most difficult part) then work your way from the ends.
+Once you have the placement (most difficult part) then work your way from the ends.
 Put one or two nails in boards to keep in place.
 I wait until everything is up before putting a few extra nails in.